annatrendl/ESRC_SDAI/reviews/reply_to_reviews.md

 ## Unique and new big-data perspective

-Our proposal aims to bring a data science approach to the study of domestic abuss, by using large-scale data from West Midlands Police (serving a population of 2.9 million people), Lloyds Banking Group (the UK's largest retail bank with 22 million customers), and the Crime survey for England and Wales.
+Our proposal aims to bring a data science approach to the study of domestic abuss, by using large-scale data from West Midlands Police (serving a population of 2.9 million people), Lloyds Banking Group (the UK's largest retail bank with 22 million customers), and the Crime survey for England and Wales (CSEW).
 Our approach is new and ambitious, and has the potential to derive new insights bout domestic abuse in the UK and complement the existing body of knowledge on the topic, which has been predominantly generated via qualitative research methods, such as case studies and inetrviews.

 We were dismayed by the reviews.
 Our approach contrasts with the qualitative approach using case studies and interviews.
 It is from this qualitative background that the reviewers appear to have come.
 Although the reviewers identified that there is a need for quantitative research, in a field dominated by qualitative work, they subsequently focused their reviews on qualitative models and theory.
 Reviewer 199347314 even suggests that a data driven approach is a negative aspect of the proposal.
 Something we found particularly incongruous given that this is a proposal for the Secondary Data Analysis Initiative.
 Furthermore, recent results from a related ESRC grant have shown that existing models such as DASH have little to no explanatory power when tested empirically, hence demonstrating the desperate need for analyses that are quantitative and data driven.

+It is not possible to provide a complete review of the literature in a six page proposal whilst also clearly outlining our analysis strategy, especially given the scale of the project.
+We are fully aware of the studies by Walby and Towers, and we agree they are important seminal works highlighting the limitations of the CSEW.
+However, our proposal builds upon the qualitative findings and analysis of the CSEW, by integrating far more data, from more sources, and using more advanced data analytic techniques.

 ## Research team experience